jamesgrams/guystation/README.md

 ### Snes9X (SNES)
 No keys are mapped by default, so it is recommended that you map "Take Screenshot" to "S" when you are setting up your controller.
 This version also removes functionality for the Escape key.
 Finally, it is recommended that you use the "PulseAudio" sound driver (I had some trouble with the default PortAudio driver on my machine).
 To save games properly, please set the "Auto-save SRAM" setting to a low number (1-2).
 Otherwise, you game will not save, since GuyStation does not use the conventional method to save games.

+### Mesen (NES)
+This version of Mesen changes the default screenshot key to Ctrl+S, the default pause key from Escape to Ctrl+R, and the default save state key from Ctrl+S to Ctrl+K.

 ## Backwards Compatibility
 Some emulators have Backwards compability.
 From what I understand, VisualBoyAdvance-M supports Game Boy Color and Game Boy Games (like the Game Boy Advance), and PCSX2 supports PS1 games (like the Playstation 2).
 Dolphin could be thought of as a Wii emulator with backwards compability for the GameCube (like the Wii), however they are two seperate menu options since the Wii requires some extra commands due to the structure it uses for save games.
 Citra does not support DS games.